QubesOS/qubes-doc/user/how-to-guides/how-to-edit-a-policy.rst

 How to edit a policy
 ====================

-There are three ways to edit a policy:
+There are three ways to edit a :ref:`policy <user/reference/glossary:policies>`:

 * with :program:`Qubes OS Global Config`, the **recommended way** for the most common policies